Understanding Developers Well-Being and Productivity: a 2-year Longitudinal Analysis during the COVID-19 Pandemic: Introduction

-To answer our research questions, we surveyed 192 globally distributed software engineers four times over a period of 14 months.
-We assessed their well-being and productivity, alongside 15 other variables.
-To guide our research design, we grounded our investigation in organizational~\cite{herzberg2017motivation} and psychological~\cite{ryan2000self} theories, which are relevant for people's well-being and productivity.
-For example, self-determination theory~\cite{ryan2000self} assumes that human motivation can be divided into three basic needs which are also linked with work motivation~\cite{gagne2005self}: the needs for autonomy, competence, and relatedness.
+To answer our research questions, we sampled almost 200 globally distributed software engineers six times over a period of 24 months.
+We assessed their well-being and productivity in each of the six waves alongside 15 other variables.
+To guide our research design, we grounded our investigation in organizational~\cite{herzberg2017motivation} and psychological~\cite{ryan2000self} theories, which are relevant to people's well-being and productivity.
+For example, self-determination theory~\cite{ryan2000self} assumes that human motivation can be divided into three basic needs, which are also linked with work motivation~\cite{gagne2005self}: the needs for autonomy, competence, and relatedness.
 Additionally, we also included evidence from the remote work literature~\cite{Lascau2019workers,anderson2015impact,bloom2015does}, and recommendations by health and work authorities~\cite{nhs_2020,sst_2020,CIPD}.

+This investigation is framed within an overarching research agenda regarding the Future of Work in the software industry.
+In particular, this work aims to monitor the effects on developers' well-being and productivity during two years of the COVID-19 pandemic with a longitudinal design.
+In these years, we also published preliminary findings to provide early recommendations to professionals and organizations~\cite{russo2020predictors}.
+Additionally, we also looked more specifically into daily life practices of locked down software engineers~\cite{russo2021daily} while also monitoring how different activities (e.g., bugfixing, coding, helping) impacts software engineers' satisfactions and performance~\cite{russo2021developers}.
+Finally, we also investigated how the pandemic influenced Agile development methodologies, particularly Scrum~\cite{Cucolas2021Scrum,verwijs2021theory}.